 Walk south on South Bridge Road toward the Chinatown Street Market for some of the best Singapore shopping.

-Vendors under the canopies of Chinatown Street Markets – one of the most famous Singapore walking streets – sell an array of goods.
+Vendors under the canopies sell an array of goods.
 Visitors will find everything from inexpensive souvenirs to local food to bargain apparel.

 #5 Buddha Tooth Relic Temple

-Next to the Chinatown Street Markets is the grandest of all Chinatown temples: The Buddha Tooth Relic Temple.
-The temple was completed in 2007 after receiving the Sacred Buddah Tooth Relic as a gift and the multi-level complex has all the bells and whistles a Buddah Tooth deserves.
-The temple is the highlight of Chinatown Singapore tourist attractions.
+It was completed in 2007 after receiving the Sacred Buddha Tooth Relic as a gift and the multi-level complex has all the bells and whistles this coveted item deserves.

 #6 Sago Street and Sago Lane

-Walk down these shop lined streets of Chinatown – and take note of the goods for sale.
-At 36 Sago Street, find the Laughing Buddha and rub his belly so that you will never go hungry again.
+Walk down the shop lined streets and take note of the goods for sale.
+At 36 Sago Street, find the Laughing Buddha and rub his belly so that you will never go hungry again!

 #7 Al-Abrar Mosque